 - 1/8 cup fresh chopped cilantro

-- Open your kidney and chick pean cans empty into a colander, and rinse with cold water.
+- Open your kidney and chick pean cans, empty them into a colander, and rinse with cold water.
 Set aside.

 - Chop all your vegetables (celery, carrots, onion, peppers, and sweet potatoes) in small uniformed pieces.
 Keep onions separate.